Locations:

 A note from Cleveland Clinic

-Monocytosis may be a sign you have a serious medical condition such as an autoimmune disease, a blood disorder, cancer or cardiovascular disease.
-It may mean you have an infection.
-It may mean you’ve been under stress or are recovering from an infection.
-You won’t know what it means until your provider can identify the underlying cause.
+Monocytosis may be a sign you have a medical condition, like an autoimmune disease, a blood disorder or even cancer.
+Or it may mean something less serious, like you’ve been under stress or are recovering from an infection.
+You won’t know what it means until a healthcare provider can identify the underlying cause.
 Try to remember that there’s a big difference between signs, symptoms and a final diagnosis.
-Ask your healthcare provider to explain the diagnostic process so you know what to expect.
+Ask your healthcare provider to explain what to expect if your monocyte count is high.

 Advertisement